 Rows with multi-column structure in MX (October 28, 2021)

-The Micro Experience workspace was initially designed to support very light-weight experiences with simple structure.
+The NextGen Experience workspace was initially designed to support very light-weight experiences with simple structure.
 With our ongoing investment to introduce the next generation of Cheetah Experiences, we will now support multi-column layouts and allow for multiple modules to be placed in one row/column.
 This means, that even in a Slide mode, you will be able to build a content rich experience with interesting layouts and design.
 We have introduced the following key changes:

 - Support for multi-column layouts in content AND form section